Search Me, O God

 Consider

 Righteousness is relational.
 It is purity of intent that springs from a heart surrendered to God, and it manifests its presence in our words, attitudes, and behaviors.
 Although God confers righteousness through the work of the Spirit, we must consent to being transformed and committing ourselves to a new way of interacting with the world.
+Moreover, learning to live righteously is a process that takes time and discipline.

 Seek God Today